kenspirit/kanban-cfd/readme.md

   objectID: , // Unique Kanban item Id
   type: , // Kanban item type matches the keys of kanbanItemTypes
   name: , // Kanban item name to show in Item Detail graph
-  owner: , // Kanban item owner
+  owner: , // Kanban item owner,
+  estimate: , // Esimated time used to mearure against lead time
   statusChangeLog: [{
     from: ,
     to: , // from & to value should be ISO format date string